msupply-foundation/conforma-web-app/docs/internal/admin/Localisation.md

 ]
  ```

- The configuration file bascially has which languages are selectable by the user (`enabled` option), which how it displays to be user for selecion.
-In case only one language is available, the user don't the 'Language selection' option on the UI.
-In other cases it will display as the following:
+The configuration file specifies which languages are selectable by the user (`enabled` option), along with how it is displayed to a user in the language selection UI.
+If only one language is available, the user doesn't see this option.
+In other cases it will display like this:

 ![Language selecion dropdown](/images/localisation-selection-dropdown.png)